-1.5.
-The main contributions provided by this paper
+1.5 | The main contributions provided by this paper

-The current paper presents a framework for globally optimizing the paginations of documents using flexible constraints that allow the implementation of typical typographic rules.
-These can be weighted against each other to guide the algorithm towards a particular desired outcome.
-In contrast to the prototypes discussed in literature it has the full micro-typographic functionality of the TEX engine at its disposal and is thus able to typeset documents of any complexity.
+This paper presents a framework for globally optimizing the paginations of documents using flexible constraints that allow the implementation of typical typographic rules.
+These can be weighted against each other to guide the algorithm toward a particular desired outcome.
+In contrast to the prototypes discussed in the literature, it has the full micro-typographic functionality of the T_EX engine at its disposal and is thus able to typeset documents of any complexity.

-It uses an adaption of the line-breaking algorithm by Knuth and Plass (1981) which is a natural approach also deployed by other researchers.
-However, due to the fact there is limited flexibility in pagination compared to line-breaking, a straight-forward adaptation of the Knuth/Plass algorithm would not resolve the pagination problem: It provides a globally optimizing algorithm, but one that runs out of alternatives to optimize in nearly all cases.
+It uses an adaption of the line-breaking algorithm by the aforementioned work,15 which is a natural approach also deployed by other researchers.
+However, due to the fact that there is limited flexibility in pagination compared to line breaking, a straightforward adaptation of the Knuth/Plass algorithm would not resolve the pagination problem: It provides a globally optimizing algorithm, but one that runs out of alternatives to optimize in nearly all cases.

-The other main contribution of this paper is therefore the extension of this algorithm to include two methods that add flexibility to the pagination process without compromising typographic quality and traditions.
-These are the support for:
+The other main contribution of this paper is therefore the extension of this algorithm to include 2 methods that add flexibility to the pagination process without compromising typographic quality and traditions.
+These are the support for the following.

-- Paragraph variants: Identification of paragraphs that can be typeset to different numbers of lines without much loss of quality, then using these variants as additional alternatives in the optimizing process. - Spread variants: Support for page spreads (i.e., all columns of a double page) to be run short or long, thereby increasing the number of alternatives for the algorithm to optimize.
+Paragraph variants: Identification of paragraphs that can be typeset to different numbers of lines without much loss of quality, then using these variants as additional alternatives in the optimizing process.

+Spread variants: Support for page spreads (ie, all columns of a double page) to be run short or long, thereby increasing the number of alternatives for the algorithm to optimize.

-Using both extensions enough flexibility is added to the pagination process that the globally optimizing algorithm is able to find a solution for nearly any document in acceptable time without running out of options.
+Using both extensions, enough flexibility is added to the pagination process that the globally optimizing algorithm is able to find a solution for nearly any document in acceptable time without running out of candidate solutions to optimize.

-1.6.
-The scope and restrictions of the framework
+1.6 | The scope and restrictions of the framework

 The framework is intended to support a wide variety of different applications but there are, of course, some assumptions that restrict it in one or the other way.
 It assumes that the input to the algorithm is a sequence of precomposed textual material, intermixed with vertical spaces and that the task is to paginate this galley into columns and pages of possibly different but predefined heights.
 In particular, this means that the horizontal width of an object plays no role in the algorithm (everything has the same width).
-As a consequence the framework cannot optimize designs that allow textual material to be formatted to choice of different widths.
+As a consequence, the framework cannot optimize designs that allow textual material to be formatted to the choice of different widths.